lukasnbm/Python_Cisco_Networking/README.md

 4. HSRP_Active_7600 - To check HSRP Active-Active Status
 5. Integration_BSC - Create BSC integration script from XLS file
 6. EBR_Ping_Test - Automate Ping / Traceroute for EBR in SecureCRT
+7. Cisco_pyATS - Using Cisco Library (pyATS) to do automation